lopenguin/lopenguin.github.io/papers/2025/masters.md

 # Master's Thesis: Optimization Techniques for Trustworthy 3D Object Understanding

 I submitted my master's thesis to the department on Friday, May 16.
 It's focused on fundamental algorithms for estimating the position, orientation, and shape of objects.
-When available, you can download a draft
+You can download a draft
 ~~~
-<a target="_blank" href="/assets/blog/masters/LorenzoMastersThesisDRAFT.pdf">here</a>.
+<a target="_blank" href="https://drive.google.com/file/d/1ddFhrA-AP_cN_WmZDIanHxaTQoyg3i-K/view?usp=sharing">here</a>.
 ~~~
 Here's a brief outline: